Blockchain ticketing platform: what we built for BCOLBD 2021

 Non-fungible tokens (NFTs) as perfect ticket representations: NFTs are unique digital assets that exist on a blockchain.
 Unlike cryptocurrencies such as Bitcoin, where each unit is identical and interchangeable (fungible), each NFT has unique properties and identification codes that distinguish it from every other token.
 This uniqueness makes NFTs ideal for representing tickets, as each ticket must be distinguishable from others, even within the same event.

 Smart contracts for programmable rules: Smart contracts are self-executing programs stored on the blockchain that run when predetermined conditions are met.
-In ticketing, smart contracts can encode rules such as “this ticket cannot be resold for more than 150% of its original price” or “10% of any resale value goes to the original artist.”
-These rules are enforced automatically without requiring trust in any third party.
+In ticketing, they can encode rules such as “this ticket cannot be resold for more than 150% of its original price” or “10% of any resale value goes to the original artist.”
+Enforcement is automatic when transfers are routed through the platform’s marketplace contract (for example, escrow-based listings and atomic settlement).
+If tickets are freely transferable off-platform, those rules become policy intent rather than strict enforcement.

 Blockchain Ticketing Platform Multi-layered Architecture